 I have always dabbled in arts and crafts.
-As a child I loved to make and decorate my own cardboard dolls’ houses -complete with handmade wallpaper and carpets.
+As a child I loved to make and decorate my own cardboard dolls’ houses – complete with handmade wallpaper and carpets.
+I’ve always had a creative outlet, frequently moving on to ‘the next thing’ until I met clay and became a bit obsessed.

 I am always adding new pieces, so keep in touch for all the lastest news.